Elvis10ten/pcas/README.md

 **PCAS (Peripheral Connection Augmentation System)** artificially augments a Bluetooth peripheral maximum number of concurrent connections.
 Based on user-initiated events and hardware configurations PCAS automatically connects/disconnects a profile on a peripheral.
 PCAS can also multiplex to a single sink: For example, on Android, this brings the theoretical maximum audio connections to 30 ([the maximum allowed AudioTrack instances](https://groups.google.com/g/android-platform/c/_tmA8DRg8q4)).

-Basically, a single user with multiple hosts no longer has to manually connect/disconnect each peripheral.
+A single user with multiple hosts no longer has to manually connect/disconnect each peripheral.
 PCAS does this automatically.
 This works even on cheap peripherals that don't support multiple concurrent connections natively.
 Example scenarios:

 1. When a call comes in on your phone while watching a movie on your tablet.
 The movie is automatically paused and your phone is connected.
 2. When playing music from multiple devices, the output could be muxed to the same audio sink in realtime.